 For example: Mi profesor de español volvió los ojos; en ese momento, comenzó nuestra clase de conversación.

 As you can see, the verb volver in Spanish has numerous usages and the most of them you can use, the most natural you will sound.
 Don’t waste your time and reserve some lessons with us.
 Do you want to try one first?
-Of course, click here and reserve a free trial lesson. ¡Vuelve a aprender!
+Of course, click here and reserve a trial lesson. ¡Vuelve a aprender!